 However, if there are more than a few obstacles – you might want to consider an idea that is a bit more viable financially or has something more of a solid foundation in terms of market potential.
 So let’s take a look at some business ideas that often start out as hobbies:

-- Fashion & Jewellery – Many people love to make a lot of jewellery and clothing, and they love buying it too.
+- Fashion & Jewelry – Many people love to make a lot of luxury jewelries similar to the ones at cuban link chains and even lovely clothings, and they love buying it too.
 The website Etsy is a good example of this, with many people using it to buy homemade products from talented people in a range of sectors including fashion accessories and spa products.
 These are particularly good as they have very low overheads and you can start relatively simply with the right idea or design.

 - Digital Skills – If you’re a talented graphic designer, marketer or any other kind of digital whizz you can easily go into business for yourself and find that your hobby starts paying.
 If you’re the type of person who makes album art for your friends indie bands, or one who creates great photoshopped images for your colleagues, you might be able to have a crack at turning it into a business.
 Digital skills are great because they are mostly based online – which keeps costs low and means you can run a business remotely that taps into a global digital world.

 - Art – If you’re focussing your efforts into creative pursuits like artistic projects then you could quite easily find a market for your work.
 Whether that’s digital art or design work, painting, woodworking, metalwork, carpentry – or anything else.
+If you are looking for a vinyl cutting machine for your business, vinylcuttingmachineguide will be able to help you find the best one.
 If it’s an original piece, you could find a buyer and keep making things in order to find an area for your business idea to flourish – who knows, it could become the next big thing.

 So there you have some ideas of what hobbies might make good potential businesses, with an emphasis on the bespoke and handcrafted.
 However, the reality is that there is potential for a hobby to become a business no matter what it is – it’s just about finding where the hobby fits in the marketplace.